coderofsalvation/coderofsalvation.github.io/tech/switch-coffeescript-and-javascript-in-vim-like-a-ninja.md

 * select the coffeescript
 * convert it

-Here's how to code both languages at the same time:
+## How to code both languages at the same time:

 * run this once `npm install -g js2coffee coffee-script`
 * put this in your `vimrc`:

+.

     " easy expansion to js (>) and compressing to coffeescript (<) vmap c< :!js2coffee<CR>